Terms and Conditions of Service

 E. DEPOSIT REQUIRED AFTER AN ACCOUNT BECOMES DELINQUENT

-Any existing account that becomes delinquent (i.e. disconnected for non-payment, appearing on the cut-off list, having a return check, receiving an extension, tampering with a meter, or engaging in current diversion), may be deemed to have an unsatisfactory payment record and may require a new or additional deposit equal to two times the average monthly consumption during the preceding twelve (12) months to continue service.
+Any existing account that becomes delinquent (i.e. disconnected for non-payment, appearing on the cut-off list, having a return check, receiving an extension, tampering with a meter, or engaging in current diversion), may be deemed to have an unsatisfactory payment history and account record and may require a new or additional deposit equal to two times the average monthly consumption during the preceding 12 months to continue service.

 F. IN LIEU OF DEPOSIT